Quicklist: Types of Fireplaces

 Given that there is no real flame inside an electric fireplace, they employ a “fake” flame to give them a lifelike look and feel.
 It’s common for the flickering flame to be paired with a crackling “fake” log.

-If your home gets too warm, most electric fireplace models allow you to turn off the heating element while keeping the fake flickering flame on to maintain the cozy ambiance.
+If your home gets too warm, most electric fireplace models allow you to turn off the heating element while keeping the flickering flame on to maintain the cozy ambiance.

 Better yet, your electric fireplace can be controlled from the comfort of your chair.
 Most models come with a remote to increase or decrease temperature as well as to turn the fireplace on or off.